Lung Transplant Program

-The lung transplant program at UK Transplant Center has completed more than 400 transplants since it was founded in 1991.
-We offer single-lung and double-lung transplant for adults and children with a variety of life-limiting lung diseases, including cystic fibrosis with end-stage lung disease, pulmonary hypertension, pulmonary fibrosis, sarcoidosis and chronic obstructive pulmonary disease (COPD).
+The UK Transplant Center has completed more than 500 lung transplants since it was founded in 1964.
+We offer single-lung and double-lung transplant for adults and children with a variety of life-limiting lung diseases, including chronic obstructive pulmonary disease (COPD), pulmonary fibrosis, cystic fibrosis, coal worker pneumoconiosis, pulmonary hypertension and sarcoidosis.
 We also offer combined heart and lung transplants.

 Lung transplantation is a type of surgery to remove a diseased lung and replace it with a healthy lung.
 In the majority of lung transplantation surgeries, the healthy lung comes from a deceased donor.
-However, in some rare cases (usually involving lung transplantations in children) two living donors provide a lobe of lung tissue to form a whole lung for the recipient.
 Lung transplantations can be single or double replacements.

 In the case of single lung transplantation, an incision is made on the same side of the lung to be replaced while the patient is under anesthesia and hooked up to a ventilator.
 The unhealthy lung is removed through the incision and replaced with the healthy lung.
 With double lung transplantation surgery, an incision is made in the lower chest that extends from side to side and each diseased lung is removed and replaced one at a time.
 Typically, a single lung transplantation surgery lasts from four to eight hours and a double lung transplantation surgery lasts from six to 12 hours with the patient remaining in the hospital for seven to 14 days or longer.

-The purpose of this guide is to provide you and your family with a better understanding of the transplant process.
-The information in this book also will help you understand what questions to ask and to whom to ask those questions.
+The purpose of these guide is to provide you and your family with a better understanding of the transplant process.
+The information also will help you understand what questions to ask and who can answer them.
 We hope that by carefully reading through this book, you will be better prepared for your situation.